artifactuse/sdk/README.md

 - 🎨 **Rich Content Detection** - Automatically detect and render code blocks, images, videos, maps, embeds, and more
 - 📦 **Artifact Cards** - Beautiful inline cards for code artifacts
+- 🖼️ **Media Lightbox** - Click images and PDFs to view fullscreen with zoom and download
-- 🖼️ **Panel Viewer** - Side panel with preview, code view, and split mode
+- 🖥️ **Panel Viewer** - Side panel with preview, code view, and split mode
 - 📝 **Interactive Forms** - Inline and panel forms with 17+ field types
 - 📱 **Social Previews** - Platform-accurate previews for Twitter, LinkedIn, Instagram, and more
 - 🌗 **Theme Support** - Dark/light mode with customizable colors